Jacob Collins Jacob is a Java developer and the product manager of JPedal

 Conclusion

-In conclusion, there is no ultimate compression algorithm that solves all problems.
+In conclusion, there is no best tiff compression algorithm that solves all problems.
 JPEG is best if you want a tiny file size with a small reduction in quality however LZW and DEFLATE are necessary if you want to preserve the original image.
 LZW encodes slightly larger than DEFLATE but is much faster so the answer will depend on your use case.